What Are Stipulations By The Board Of Nursing

 - limits on nursing practice (hours worked, types of employment, etc.)

 - direct or indirect supervision by another nurse

 - periodic performance evaluations by a nursing supervisor

 - submission of reports (therapy reports, support group attendance records, probation reports, etc.)

 Most nurses aren’t aware of this, but stipulations from the board of nursing are negotiable.

 But negotiations with the nursing board can be stressful and emotional.
-That’s why it’s a good idea to have an experienced nurses attorney on your side.
+That’s why it is a good idea to have an experienced nurses attorney on your side.
 We can help you through the entire nursing license defense process, from notification of complaint to final resolution.

-For more information about stipulations or to schedule a free legal consultation, call (512) 584-8299, or e-mail email@example.com.
+For more information about stipulations or to schedule a free legal consultation, please call (512) 829-5619, or e-mail email@example.com.